aicollectiveng/Nigerian-AI-Repository/README.md

 * **[Public & NGO-Led Initiatives]()** – Includes projects by:
   - [Nigeria AI Scaling Hub](https://fmcide.gov.ng/nigeria-launches-ai-scaling-hub-in-collaboration-with-gates-foundation-to-accelerate-impact-in-health-education-and-agriculture/) - A multi-stakeholder initiative by the Federal Ministry of Communications, Innovation & Digital Economy and the Gates Foundation.
 It accelerates scaling of impactful AI solutions in health, education, and agriculture, supporting innovators with resources and mentorship.
   - [National Centre for Artificial Intelligence and Robotics (NCAIR)](https://ncair.nitda.gov.ng/) -  Nigeria’s flagship research and development center focusing on AI, robotics, and fourth industrial revolution technologies.
 Supports innovation through research, infrastructure, and skills development.
+  - [UNILAG NITHUB](https://nithub.unilag.edu.ng/) - A NITDA-funded initiative serving as a premier technology innovation hub.
+NitHub provides an enabling environment for developers, startups, and students to collaborate, receive mentorship, and build digital skills.
   - [AI In Nigeria (AIN) Platform](https://aiinnigeria.com/about-us/) - A broad-based movement aiming to establish Nigeria as a global AI hub, facilitating innovation and partnerships across government and civil society.
   - [Service-Wise GPT – Public Service Transformation](https://www.ohcsf.gov.ng/post-nigeria_unveils_ai_driven_public_service_transformation__at_global_government_summit_2025) - A government-led initiative providing AI-powered tools (like Service-Wise GPT) to revolutionize public service delivery and citizen engagement.
   - [Collaborative Centre for AI, Nigeria (CCAI)](https://www.cosmopolitan.edu.ng/collaborative-centre-for-ai) - A multidisciplinary hub for collaborative research and development across academic and public sectors, advancing AI technologies and governance.